worldline/openshift-cartridge-tomee/README.md

 ## Cartridge Integrations

-The `tomcat` cart has out-of-the-box integration support with the RedHat `postgresql` and `mysql` cartridges.
+The `tomee` cart has out-of-the-box integration support with the RedHat `postgresql` and `mysql` cartridges.
 The default `tomee.xml` contains two basic JDBC `Resource` definitions, `jdbc/MysqlDS` and `jdbc/PostgreSQLDS`, which will be automatically configured to work with their respective cartridges if installed into your application.